ServiceWizard/ServiceWizard/README.md

          *
          * Creates a todo item.
 An ID will be auto-generated for it.
          *
-         * data - The ToDoItem to be created
+         * @param data - The ToDoItem to be created
         */
         create: function(data) {
             var request = {